Viet-Vu/Twitter-Political-Biases/README.md

 - Poorna B.
 - Roj P.

-This project was made for our Intro to Machine Learning course.
+This project was made for our Intro to Machine Learning course CS 4375.
 We used a GRU model to analyze Twitter posts and detect their political leanings.

 ## Instructions
 1. Download repository onto your local device (Using PyCharm as our IDE)